Seeing Behind Required by New Law

 - Comments Off on Seeing Behind Required by New Law

 Back-up cameras are now required in all new cars.
 This federal law is being highlighted as paving the way to driverless cars, but I think it is a huge improvement in keeping you safe.

 Back-up accidents are amazingly common.
 This might shock you but backing-up results in hundreds of deaths a year in the U.S. and more than 10,000 injuries.

 I see back-up accidents on a regular basis.
 The drivers often say they just didn’t see the person behind them.
 Back-up cameras are going to make that excuse almost impossible to defend.

-Drivers have a legal requirement to exercise, what lawyers call, reasonable care.
+Drivers have a legal requirement to exercise, what lawyers call, reasonable care that are taken full involvement by the process which lax transport classylaxcarservice.com.
 If you put a car in reverse and do not look behind you, it may be a failure to exercise that requirement.
 Under Alabama law, that is considered negligence – the legal theory that states a person is responsible for any harm resulting from their actions.